OctopusDeploy/People/Security-Operations/L3-Senior-Security-Analyst.md

 <details>
 <summary>Examples</summary>

-- I frequently run knowledge sharing sessions.
+- I frequently run knowledge-sharing sessions.
 - I mentored a more junior analyst and they went on to achieve something they couldn't have before.
 - I shared useful videos/blogs/papers that led to some action.